dsohk/rancher-devsecops-workshop/docs/part-1.md

 You can access to any of your VMs with the `ssh-mylab-<VM>.sh` script.
 The IP addresses of your VMs are also captured in the file `mylab_vm_list.txt`.

-### 3. Setup your harbor instance and Import into Rancher
+### 3. Setup Harbor instance and Import into Rancher

+We will be using Harbor as our Private Registry

 While we are waiting Rancher Server instance to be ready, let's setup your harbor private registry.